microsoft/Kusto-Query-Language/doc/series-fill-backwardfunction.md

 ---
 title: series_fill_backward() - Azure Data Explorer
-description: This article describes series_fill_backward() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the series_fill_backward() function to perform a backward fill interpolation of missing values in a series. ms.reviewer: alexans ms.topic: reference ms.date: 01/22/2023
 ---
 # series_fill_backward()